YubiClicker

 statement.
 Browsers prompt for extra consent because attestation

-leaderboard’s ticket.
+for leaderboard eligibility.
 The server chain-verifies the

 statement’s x5c against the per-vendor